PurdueAF/purdue-af/docs/source/doc-interface.rst

   `Instructions for submitting Slurm jobs <https://www.rcac.purdue.edu/knowledge/hammer/run>`_

 * `Dask <https://docs.dask.org/en/stable/>`_  is an open-source library for parallel computing in Python.
-It can be used to :doc:`quickly parallelize any Python code <doc-dask>`, or implicitly as a backend in frameworks such as Coffea and RDataFrame.
+It can be used to :doc:`quickly parallelize any Python code <guide-dask>`, or implicitly as a backend in frameworks such as Coffea and RDataFrame.

-  At Purdue AF, we host :doc:`Dask Gateway servers <doc-dask-gateway>`, which allow **users with both local and external (CERN/FNAL) accounts** to scale out beyond local session resources.
+  At Purdue AF, we host :doc:`Dask Gateway servers <guide-dask-gateway>`, which allow **users with both local and external (CERN/FNAL) accounts** to scale out beyond local session resources.